Ramyasreeneralla12/event-rsvp-mern/README.md

   - Events created by the user
   - Events joined by the user
   - All upcoming and completed events
-- Event auto-completion after start time
+- Event auto-completion after 30 minutes of start time
 - Only event creators can edit or delete their events
 - Fully responsive UI (mobile, tablet, desktop)